porscheinformatik/pnet-data-api/pnet-data-api-java/README.md

 </dependency>
 ```

 That's it.
-Now, you may implement the client on your own ...
+Now, you may implement the client on your own.

+The project contains an adapter that utilizes different kinds of HTTP clients.
+You may wish to use this adapter while adapting to your own preferred HTTP client.
+This holds the advantage, that you can use the rest of the infrastructure provided by this library.
+Have a look at the implementations of the `at.porscheinformatik.happyrest.java.JavaRestCall` (using the Java HTTP client), the `at.porscheinformatik.happyrest.apache.ApacheRestCall` (using the Apache HTTP Client) or the `at.porscheinformatik.happyrest.spring.SpringRestCall` (using Spring's REST Template).

 ## Java 9 HTTP Client